When you don’t have much time to cook, sautéed mushrooms are a simple side dish. Learn how to make easy sautéed mushrooms with this great recipe here!

 - Serve over rice or quinoa.

-- Serve alongside roasted potatoes and other veggies.
+- Serve alongside roasted potatoes and other veggies like this spinach stir fry with garlic.

 Yes.
 Mushrooms are rich in fiber, protein, vitamins such as Vitamin D and B 12 and also low in fat.